-- 1. It is highly recommended that standard curves and samples are run in duplicate within each experiment. - Once resuspended, standards should be used immediately, and used only once.
-Long-term storage of reconstituted standards is NOT recommended. - 3.
+- 1. It is highly recommended that standard curves and samples are run in duplicate within each experiment. - 2.
+In the case of lyophilized Standards, once resuspended, Standards should be used immediately, and used only once.
+Long-term storage of reconstituted Standards is NOT recommended. - 3.
 All solutions prepared from concentrates are intended for one-time use.
 Do not reuse solutions. - 4.
 Do not prepare Standard dilutions directly in wells. - 5.
-Prepared reagents may adhere to the tube wall or cap during transport; centrifuge tubes briefly before opening. - 6.
+Prepared Reagents may adhere to the tube wall or cap during transport; centrifuge tubes briefly before opening. - 6.
 All solutions should be gently mixed prior to use. - 7.
-Reconstitute stock reagents in strict accordance with the instructions provided. - 8.
-To minimize imprecision caused by pipetting, ensure that pipettes are calibrated.
-Pipetting volumes of less than $10\mu l$ is not recommended. - TMB Substrate solution is easily contaminated; sterility precautions should be taken.
-TMB Substrate solution should also be protected from light. - 10.
+Reconstitute stock reagents in strict accordance with the instructions provided. - To minimize imprecision caused by pipetting, ensure that pipettes are calibrated.
+Pipetting volumes of less than 10μL is not recommended. - 9.
+Substrate solutions are easily contaminated; sterility precautions should be taken.
+Substrate solutions should also be protected from light. - 10.
 Do not substitute reagents from one kit lot to another.
 Use only those reagents supplied within this kit. - 11.
 Due to the antigen specificity of the antibodies used in this assay, native or recombinant proteins from other manufacturers may not be detected by this kit.